Spice 1 (album)

 Spice 1 is the debut studio album by American rapper Spice 1.
 It was released on April 14, 1992, on Jive Records.
 It was certified gold by the RIAA.
 The album was produced by Ant Banks, Blackjack, E-A-Ski & CMT, and Spice 1.
 It peaked at number 14 on the Billboard Top R&B/Hip-Hop Albums and at number 82 on the Billboard Top Heatseekers.
 One single, "Welcome to the Ghetto", peaked at number 39 on the Billboard Hot R&B/Hip-Hop Songs and at number 5 on the Billboard Rap Songs.

 Along with singles, music videos were produced for four songs: "In My Neighborhood", "Welcome to the Ghetto", "187 Proof" and "East Bay Gangsta".
 Richie Rich makes a cameo appearance in "Welcome to the Ghetto".
 "East Bay Gangsta" and "Welcome to the Ghetto" were B-sides on the other singles.

 Critical reception

-AllMusic - "...His style, an appropriate mix of irony, disdain, acceptance and confusion, never succumbs to the situation or seeks to justify or downplay the sense of impending doom."

 Entertainment Weekly (7/24/92, p.
 60) - "...Spice 1's lyrics are clever enough to make you forget you've heard it all before...his tales unfold with the drama of short stories..."
+AllMusic - "...His style, an appropriate mix of irony, disdain, acceptance and confusion, never succumbs to the situation or seeks to justify or downplay the sense of impending doom."
 The album was included in The Sources 100 greatest hip hop albums.